ndom91/briefkasten/README.md

 1. Install `docker` and `docker-compose`.
 2. Clone the repository and copy the `.env.example` to `.env` file.
-   a.
-Here you also need to fill out the `DATABASE_URL` and `NEXTAUTH_*` environment variables at minimum.
+    1. Here you also need to fill out the `DATABASE_URL` and `NEXTAUTH_*` environment variables at minimum.
-   b.
-The `DATABASE_URL` for the postgres container should be `DATABASE_URL=postgres://bkAdmin:briefkasten@postgres:5432/briefkasten?sslmode=disable`
+    2. The `DATABASE_URL` for the postgres container should be `DATABASE_URL=postgres://bkAdmin:briefkasten@postgres:5432/briefkasten?sslmode=disable`
 3. Run `docker-compose up -d` in the root of the repository.
 This will start the application as well as the database for you.
 4. After the initial start, you still have to manually seed the database.
 This is most easily done through the app container (`bk-app`).
-   a.
-Run `docker exec -it bk-app /bin/bash` to enter a terminal session inside the container.
+    1. Run `docker exec -it bk-app /bin/bash` to enter a terminal session inside the container.
-   b.
-Then run `pnpm db:push` inside the container.
+    2. Then run `pnpm db:push` inside the container.
 This will push the database schema from prisma to the configured database.
 5. Now your application and database should be up and running at the default `http://localhost:3000`

 ## 🕸 Related